Dementia: Causes, Symptoms, Types, Stages and Precautions

-Dementia is a problem that develops in old age.
-This is not a disease, but the name of a symptom that occurs when a person’s behavior changes after the brain are damage.
+Lewy Body Dementia is a problem that develops in old age.
+This is not a disease but the name of a symptom that occurs when a person’s behavior changes after the brain is damaged.
 People with dementia are weaker mentally than physically.
 He also needs help from others in his day-to-day work.

 Dementia itself is not a disease.
-This problem occurs when the brain is damage due to Alzheimer’s disease/stress/depression/stress or some kind of shock.
-Alzheimer’s disease is consider to be the leading cause of this disease.
+This problem occurs when the brain is damaged due to Alzheimer’s disease/stress/depression/stress or some shock.
+Alzheimer’s disease is considered to be the leading cause of this disease.

 There is a lack of public awareness of dementia.
 So, in this article, I will explain what dementia is.
-We also inform you about the symptoms, causes, types, treatments, and precautions of this disease .
+We also inform you about this disease’s symptoms, causes, types, treatments, and precautions.

 What is dementia?

-The dementia problem is much more serious.
+The dementia problem is much more severe.
 There may be many other alarming symptoms as well.
 These symptoms also affect the patient’s daily life.
 These problems increase with age.

-Many people confuse from this disease with insanity.
-However, it is very important to know that the presence of dementia does not mean that the patient is mentally retard.
+Many people confuse this disease with insanity.
+However, it is essential to know that the presence of dementia does not mean that the patient is mentally retard.
 Not typhoid, frenzy, or delirium.
-Dementia doesn’t mean insanity either. this disease is not actually forgetfulness, but amnesia.
+Dementia doesn’t mean insanity, either.
+This disease is not forgetfulness but amnesia.

 Here are the main symptoms of dementia:

-• If you keep repeating this over and over, the problem is getting to the point.
+- If you keep repeating this repeatedly, the problem is getting to the point.

-• Your ability to think is reduce and you constantly make bad decisions.
+- Your ability to think is reduced, and you constantly make bad decisions.

-• The problem of remembering people’s names, the problem of solving small problems.
+- The problem of remembering people’s names and solving minor issues

-• They can’t solve even the smallest math problems.
+- They can’t solve even the most minor math problems.

-• Do not place items in the wrong place, such as putting your watch in the refrigerator or locker.
+- Do not place items incorrectly, such as putting your watch in the refrigerator or locker.

 This disease is getting progressively worse.
-At its peak, the patient becomes completely dependent on someone else.
+At its peak, the patient becomes entirely dependent on someone else.
 Problems with memory may also be related to hallucinations or (amnesia).
 Do not confuse this with Alzheimer’s or dementia.
-This difference can only be detect by a doctor after a proper examination.
+This difference can only be detected by a doctor after a proper examination.

 Click Here to read more about Brain tumor Best Prevention tips